officelearn/azure-docs.sv-se/articles/active-directory/managed-identities-azure-resources/qs-configure-rest-vm.md

 ---
-title: Hur du konfigurerar system- och användartilldelade hanterade identiteter på en Azure-dator med hjälp av REST
+title: Configure managed identities on Azure VM using REST - Azure AD
-description: Steg för steg instruktioner för att konfigurera ett system och användartilldelade hanterade identiteter på en Azure-dator med CURL för att göra REST API-anrop.
+description: Step by step instructions for configuring a system and user-assigned managed identities on an Azure VM using CURL to make REST API calls.
 services: active-directory
 documentationcenter: ''
 author: MarkusVi